Rapptz/discord.py/docs/guide/interactions/views.rst

         ) -> None:
             raise NotImplementedError

-We also need to add a body to our ``selector`` callback function which will assign the selected role to the user:
+We also need to add a body to our ``selector`` callback function, which will assign the selected role to the user.
 This is fairly simple to do, when the callback is invoked we can access the options the user selected via the :attr:`~discord.ui.Select.options` attribute.
-This holds a list of values, but since we limited the number of values to `1` we can just access the first element directly.
-We can then use sets to determine what roles the user already has, and then with :meth:`Member.edit <discord.Member.edit>` override the members roles.
+This holds a list of values, but since we limited the number of values to `1`, we can just access the first element directly.
+We can then use sets to determine what roles the user already has, and then override the member's roles with :meth:`Member.edit <discord.Member.edit>`.

 Our function body might look like this: